 Several projects loom.
 Our Director, Kenneth Mate, now has been provided with a four door pickup truck to serve at the Abundance Training Center.
 After he sells his home in the city he will move his family to the village while his home is being built at the Abundance Training Center.
 With the new well, solar panels, and a good kitchen, life will be much easier for our apprentice.

 This family, Peter and Angela, is the focus of my attention.
 They are our greatest asset, and if they know and do and tell with excellence, abundance will spring forth.
 This is what we dream of replicating all over Africa in rural villages.

 We have set it up for you to donate through PayPal.
 It is set up to allow you to send recurring donations or one time gifts.
 At the end of the year we give a receipt for tax deduction through Shepherds Church.

 I pay for my own travel expenses.
-I need your help taking tools, acquiring solar pumping, water tower irrigation piping and drip irrigation supplies.
-We expect to be building new structures, buying seed and animals, establishing market streams, and taking care of widows, orphans, and all who farm and work for a living while in the village life.
+I need your help taking tools, acquiring solar pumping, water tower, irrigation piping and drip irrigation supplies.
+We need to build new structures, buy seed and animals, establish market streams, and take care of widows, orphans, and all who farm and work for a living while in the village life.

 - Food for Workers: Groups come from local churches to work.
 We must feed them. $1 provides 2 meals.
 When I am there we will make meals for many who come for a day of work and teaching.